-- 11. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students who leave school premises for less than 10 minutes must sign the sign-out sheet. - c.
-Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 12.
-Students may not clock in or out for another student; doing so will be grounds for immediate termination. - 13.
-Students must keep a record of all hourly requirements completed during clocked hours under "Hour Requirements" or "Health and Safety: Theory Class" in CourseKey. - 14.
-Receiving additional hours outside a student's scheduled hours.
-The time would need to be pre-approved by Management.
-These extra hours are recorded on a "Makeup Time Request Form".
-The student would need to be working on approved coursework which could be: completing theory requirements, staying beyond their scheduled time to complete a service guest, attending an extra class or instruction that occurred beyond their scheduled hours.
+- 11. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
+Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
+Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet. - c.
+Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
+Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch. - 12.
+Future Professionals can not clock in or out for another Future Professional. - 13.
+Future Professionals can not ask others to clock them in or out. - 14.
+Future Professionals must keep a record of all services performed each day digitally via the Skillstracker app.